Pashmina Le Refuge

 On-site eating options include 2 restaurants run by Romuald Fassenet, awarded the Meilleur Ouvrier de France prize, along with Josselin Jeanblanc.
+The restaurant Le Edxplorateurs was awarded its first Michelin star in the 2016/17 season.
 Alternatively the le Deck bar and terrace is good for a bite of lunch or après-ski.

 There is a Spa by L'Occitane with indoor swimming pool, solarium, sauna, Turkish bath, indoor and outdoor jacuzzi and 3 treatment rooms.

 Ski rental is available on site from the Goitschel ski shop with ski-in/ski-out access.

 Indoor swimming pool with gorgeous mountain views, indoor and outdoor Jacuzzis, sauna and Turkish bath.
 Also features the Pashmina Spa by L'Occitane with a great list of treatments.

 Sophisticated and authentic dishes are served in this restaurant to the backdrop of a spectacular views.